Formulation and revision of the Chugai Earthquake BCP

 Reliably delivering products to patients is one of Chugai’s most important missions.
 We therefore focus in particular on measures to ensure stable product supply.
 Under the Chugai Earthquake BCP, response teams are established for different functions, such as supply chain management (SCM), manufacturing and safety, following a major earthquake.
 Tasks include restoring manufacturing equipment and clean environments at plants, adjusting inventory and shipping at distribution centers, and ensuring business continuity at alternate sites, all in an effort to quickly restore operations and maintain critical functions.

-Using the lessons from the Great East Japan Earthquake, we also re-analyzed the risks in the supply chain for each product, and are implementing a plan for stable supply that incorporates proactive risk mitigation measures, including (1) inventory buildup, (2) production at multiple sites and (3) storage of inventory at dispersed locations.
+Based on our experience in the Great East Japan Earthquake, we have re-analyzed risks to supply by product, and are promoting measures to ensure stable product supply that combine risk mitigation measures such as (1) inventory buildup, (2) production at multiple sites and (3) storage of inventory at dispersed locations.

 Seismic Diagnosis and Retrofitting of Production Facilities